vgoel-fw/Dolus/README.md

 # Precedent-analysis for securities scienter

-**Scienter Atlas** is a local research application for securities litigators.
-It decomposes allegations into a fixed taxonomy, compares reviewed opinions, and reports descriptive cohort outcomes without rendering a scienter conclusion.
+**Scienter Atlas** is a research tool for securities litigators.
+It intakes a fact pattern, decomposes it into a fixed group of scienter factors (insider trading  timing, CW specificity, GAAP magnitude, executive departures), and retrieves similar motion-to-dismiss opinions for side-by-side comparison with citations and outcome statistics based on scienter.
+It's intended for litigators to reason by analogy across precedent rather than receive an automatic verdict.
+Corpus comes from CourtListener opinions with Stanford Securities Class Action Clearinghouse's outcome data.

 ## Run

-Python 3.11 or newer; no third-party packages, Node installation, build step, or API key required for the local demo.
+No third-party packages, Node installation, build step, or API key required for the local demo.

 ```sh
 python3 -m app.server --port 8765
 ```

 Open http://127.0.0.1:8765.
-Choose a fictional example, decompose, review the factors, and compare.
-Run from this directory, not its parent.
-Open this directory in VS Code, PyCharm, Cursor, or another IDE.
+Choose an example, decompose, review the factors, and compare.

 ```sh
 python3 -m unittest discover -s tests -v